mars-sim/mars-sim.github.io/content/_index.md

 ---

 {{< blocks/cover title="Welcome to Mars-Sim Project!" image_anchor="top" height="full" >}}
-<p class="lead mt-5">Simulation of life on Mars</p>
+<p class="lead mt-5">Simulating the permanent settlement of human beings on the planet Mars</p>
 {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}

 {{% blocks/lead color="primary" %}}
-The Mars-Sim is an open-source, Java-based project that simulates the first generation of human beings setting foot on Mars and starting settlements on the planet.
+Mars-Sim is a Java-based open-source project that simulates the first generation

+of human beings setting foot on Mars and starting settlements on the planet.

 This project features the following 3 major elements of simulations :
 {{% /blocks/lead %}}